 Included in prepaid expenses and deposits are certain costs related to NorthPoint's occupancy of space leased by SaskPower.
-The costs of \$457 thousand are being amortized over a five-year period, being the term of the SaskPower lease.
-The carrying value at December 31, 2011, is \$114 thousand.
-The rental charge from SaskPower is included in administration expense in the table below.
+The costs of \$457 thousand are being amortized over a five year period, being the term of the SaskPower lease.
+The carrying value at December 31, 2012, is \$23 thousand.